parhamsoltani/LAN_ZYNQ/README.md

 # LAN_PS

 ## Description
 LAN_PS is a project that launches a UDP & TCP server in a LAN network on ZYNQ-7020 Processing System (PS) using the lwIP library.
-The project implements both UDP and TCP functionalities, with a focus on UDP server operations.
+The project implements both UDP and TCP functionalities.

 ## Technologies Used
 - C
 - Verilog
 - lwIP library
-- Xilinx SDK
+- Xilinx Vivado&SDK

 ## Key Features
 - UDP server implementation